UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/5-basic-git-remotes-github.md

 You're awesome.
 Now let's do the pull request.

-On the Github page click `Pull request`.
+On the GitHub page click `Pull request`.
 It should be under the Big Green Button.
 Enter a comment and a title.

 Notice the arrow icon.
 This is telling you that you want to merge your `master` branch with the ua-carpentries `master` branch.